 A Navy pilot and his radar-intercept officer (RIO) die in a crash of an F-14 Tomcat while using a new Air Force fly-by-wire navigation system; the pilot was a friend and shipmate of Harm.
 Harm and Meg investigate.
 The vendor of the system insists that the cause of the crash was a pilot error; Harm believes otherwise.
 While Harm duplicates the fatal flight, he tries to induce an error by the system while flying a simulator, then the does so while flying a Tomcat; he and Meg eventually discover the cause.
 Harm also comforts the widow and her son.
-Written by

 Did You Know?